 The major flaw with RWD is that the content is literally squished to match the smaller display area.
 Although this method would have been a perfect solution for an AI user, it turns out to be a terrible solution for humans.
 In order to make content suitable for people, this conversion requires a complete content changeover, and an elegant one too.

-This shrinking technique carries even more flaws: When a big screen content gets converted into one suitable for a smaller screen size, this usually results into a code that is only but a modified version of the original desktop code.
-This effectively means that the reworked code, even if nicely optimised, will most likely still hold unnecessary remnants of the original version and eventually strain the overall mobile resource capabilities and performance.
+This shrinking technique carries even more flaws: When a big screen content gets converted into one suitable for smaller screen size, this usually results in a code that is only but a modified version of the original desktop code.
+This effectively means that the reworked code, even if nicely optimized, will most likely still hold unnecessary remnants of the original version and eventually strain the overall mobile resource capabilities and performance.